keithbuhler/keithbuhler.github.io/teaching.md

 ### Student Feedback Highlights ###

+1. “It seems as though I have been looking all my life for what I have found in philosophy.”
+(PHL200, Asbury University, Spring 2016.)
-1. “This class was structured on one of the most helpful and clear cut syllabus I’ve ever had the pleasure to read.”
+2. “This class was structured on one of the most helpful and clear cut syllabus I’ve ever had the pleasure to read.”
 (PHL200, 2016)
 2. "I can say that I learned more from this class than any I have taken before."
 (PHI305, 2015)
 3. "You have challenged me and helped me grow as person."
 (PHI305, 2015)
 4. "I was really surprised that readings, lectures and discussions could change the opinion of my stubborn self."
 (PHI305, 2015)